 home - Electricity

-Affordable luxury: Venetian plaster, application photo and application technique.
+Affordable luxury: Venetian plaster, application photos and application techniques.
 Venetian plaster - a wide variety of design options and tricks for work (105 photos) Photos of Venetian plaster

 Material features

 Today, even a beginner in DIY craft can create impressive results.
-The finish mimics the look of plaster or polished marble typical of European Old World architecture.
+The coating imitates appearance stucco or polished marble, typical of European Old World architecture.
 The modern version of Venetian plaster has a multi-dimensional appearance with a textured, slightly raised surface that results from two or more layers.

-This interior decoration gained popularity in 1550s in Venice, hence the name.
+This interior decoration gained popularity in the 1550s in Venice, hence the name.
 It includes several layers of plaster applied with a trowel to create a three-dimensional effect.
-The final coat is brushed off to create a shiny look.
+The final coat is smoothed out to create a shiny look.

 Plaster facts you didn't know